Mshishegar/bitcoin/doc/Successful.payment.ika.motto.md

 Mr. Ika Motto

-* An additional $200 has been successfully paid and recorded.
+* The amount of $200 has been successfully paid and recorded.
-* Your total payments so far amount to $700.
-* The remaining balance is $200.
-* Please complete the payment as soon as possible.
+* Your total payment is $900 and your payment receipt has been completed.

   ##